7 Essential Steps in Your Accessibility Testing Checklist for Unbeatable Website Compliance

 Step 4: Screen Reader Compatibility

-Screen readers are essential tools for visually impaired users, converting digital text into synthesized speech.
-However, screen readers rely on proper HTML semantics to interpret and narrate the content correctly.
-Therefore, it’s crucial to test your website for compatibility with popular screen readers like JAWS, NVDA, and VoiceOver.
+Screen readers are life-changers for visually impaired users.
+These tools convert text into speech, but they only work properly if the website’s HTML is structured correctly.
+It’s crucial to test your site’s compatibility with popular screen readers like JAWS, NVDA, and VoiceOver.

 BetterQA Insight